Search

 Substantial remains of the headquarters building of the Roman legionary fortress were discovered underneath where York Minster stands today.
 A Roman column which was found now stands on nearby Deangate, where there is also a statue of Constantine.

 Other sites of excavated remains include a Roman bath, located under the Roman Bath pub in St. Sampson's Square, a Roman Temple, near the foot of Lendal Bridge, and the site of a Roman bridge over the River Ouse.
-Some remains of the Roman city walls can be seen between Monk Bar and the Merchant Adventurer's Hall, and a more substantial section can be seen between Museum Gardens and the Central Library, together with the Roman Multangular Tower.
+Some remains of the Roman city walls can be seen between Monk Bar and the Merchant Taylors Hall, and a more substantial section can be seen between Museum Gardens and the Central Library, together with the Roman Multangular Tower.
 Outside the city walls are the remains of Roman cemeteries near The Mount.
 A large number of Roman finds are now housed in the Yorkshire Museum in Museum Gardens.

 Where can I find out more about Roman York?